Dr. Lynne Zarbatany

 Westminster Hall 322 East

-At present, my research team consists of two faculty collaborators (Wendy Ellis, Xinyin Chen), four graduate students (Lisa Boyko, Eugene Ji, Megan Kinal, Suzanne Seah), and several undergraduate students who are working on various projects related to peer group influences on behavior and adjustment in late childhood and early adolescence.
-Our research employs a variety of methods including self report questionnaires, sociometric nominations, social network analyses, and behavioral observations, in experimental and non-experimental research designs.
-The vast majority of our research is conducted in schools in and around London, and child participants are fairly accessible if the research topic is of interest to the school board and school personnel (as is the case with research on peer relationships).
-Data handling occurs in my lab space.
+My research team consists of colleagues, graduate, and undergraduate students who are working on projects related to peer group influence in preadolescence and early adolescence.
+Our research employs a variety of methods including self report questionnaires, sociometrics, interviews, and observations, in experimental and non-experimental research designs.
+The vast majority of our research is conducted in schools in and around London, although we also have access to a child research participant pool consisting of over 2,000 children from birth through adolescence.

 Also from this web page: